Motivic correlators, cluster varieties and Zagier's conjecture on zeta(F,4): Introduction and the architecture of the proof

-Theorem \ref{ZCZ4t2} gives a strong evidence to the weight $4$ parts of several "beyond-the-standard" conjectures about mixed Tate motives, which we are going to discuss now.
+Theorem \ref{ZCZ4t2} gives a strong evidence to the weight $4$ parts of several ``beyond-the-standard'' conjectures about mixed Tate motives, which we are going to discuss now.

-\paragraph{The motivic Tate Lie algebra of a field $\F$.} According to Beilinson, one should have an abelian Tannakian category ${\cal M}_T(\F)$ of mixed Tate motives over a field $\F$.
-It supposed to be a subcategory of the triangulated category ${\cal D}{\cal M}_\F$ of all mixed motives over $\F$, which is defined unconditionally, and has the expected Ext's \cite{V}.
+\paragraph{7.
+The motivic Tate Lie algebra of a field $\F$.} According to Beilinson, one should have a Tannakian category ${\cal M}(\F)$ of mixed motives over a field $\F$.
+Let ${\cal M}_T(\F)$ be its minimal exact subcategory containing pure Tate motives $\mathbb{Q}(n), n\in \mathbb{Z}.$ Beilinson conjectured the following.

-\bcon \la{MTM=DM} \cite{B} One should have
+\bcon \la{MTM=DM} \cite{Bei87} One should have

 \econ